 Although battery technology is improving all the time, this is a fact at the moment.
 The best electric cars now have ranges of well over 300 miles between charges.
 But many have a range of just 150 miles or less between charges, which means they are much more suited for use in cities and on short, local journeys, rather than for long-distance travel.
 And to recharge them, they need at least half an hour of charging at a dedicated, high voltage charging point - the kind you see at motorway services.
 Compare that with the time it takes to fill the tank of a petrol or diesel-engined car and the fact that many new cars can now go 500 miles or more between refills and it’s obvious that fossil fuels still have a distinct advantage in this area.
 Using the heater or air con in an electric car will also have an impact on their range, and batteries hold less charge when it’s cold.

 There aren’t enough charging points

-Currently in the UK, there are charging points in 12,276 locations with 460 being added in August 2020.
+At the end of August 2022, there were 33996 electric vehicle charging stations across 20534 locations.
 By 2025, the number of sockets is set to increase to 80,000.
-This compares reasonably well with the 8,746 petrol stations currently open across the UK.
+This compares reasonably well with the 8,378 petrol stations currently open across the UK.
 But as noted above, filling a car with diesel or petrol takes a couple of minutes, not 30 minutes or more and many petrol stations have 4 to 6 pumps or more.